sudinkatuwal7/Nato-Over-And-Out/README.md

-# 🇳🇵 Nepali Phonetic Alphabet Converter
+# 🇳🇵 NATO Phonetic Alphabet Converter

-A simple Python command-line program that converts user input into a **Nepali phonetic alphabet** using common Nepali word equivalents.
+A simple Python command-line program that converts user input into the **NATO phonetic alphabet** using data from a CSV file.

 This project demonstrates:
 - Reading data from a CSV file